5cover/stb_cori/README.md

 ```

 #### 3. I want maximum control: read the input once, and let me do the rest

+This approach is mainly useful for logic error handling and custom input restrictions.

 **Function name**: ``tryRead_<typename>``